How to secure your finances during COVID-19

-There has been a lot of fast-moving news in the past couple of weeks as the Government, the Reserve Bank of Australia (RBA), and the Australian Prudential Regulation Authority (APRA) come together to try and limit the economic damage by the COVID-19 pandemic to individuals and businesses.
+The Government, the Reserve Bank of Australia (RBA), and the Australian Prudential Regulation Authority (APRA) have implemented credit measures to try and limit the economic damage by the COVID-19 pandemic to individuals and businesses.

 Legal Home Loans have summarised what the consolidated measures mean for yourself, your family, and your practice.

-New applications for residential, commercial, and working capital facilities are being accepted as normal however most banks are now accepting digital Verification of Identity;
+- New applications for commercial and working capital facilities are being accepted as normal and even fast-tracked to support businesses immediately;

 For new credit applications, the Government has implemented the Coronavirus SME Guarantee Scheme, under which it will guarantee 50% of new short-term unsecured loans to SMEs.
 The Government will guarantee up to $40 billion of new lending to help businesses meet cash flow needs.
 The loans will not require repayment for the first six months and will be for a maximum of $250,000 over three years.